 This image from the Internet, and attributed to William Stewart 1823-1906.
 This painting was reported as sold at auction in Canada in one source I examined.
 I was unable to discover the purchase price.
 It seems similar in description to a painting from another source, also offered by a Canadian auction house, that did not sell.
 It may be that this painting did not sell, and I was unable to determine the purchase price because it was not, in fact, sold.
 I attempted to contact the gallery for more information but received no reply.

-were both offered by the same gallery, at the same
+offered by the same gallery, at the same time.
+Both

 painting.
 It is hard to make out the signatures on

-order to compare them with examples from the
+these paintings in order to compare them with

-The ubiquitous buoy is present in the second
+ubiquitous buoy is present in the second painting,